Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Cardinals stats and trends

-- Arizona has nine wins against the spread in 15 games this season.
+- In Arizona's 15 games this season, it has nine wins against the spread.

-- The Cardinals have been underdogs by 5.5 points or more once this year and covered the spread.
+- The Cardinals covered the spread in their only game when underdogs by 5.5 points or more.

-- Arizona's games this season have gone over the total in seven out of 15 opportunities (46.7%).
+- Arizona's games this season have hit the over on seven of 15 set point totals (46.7%).

-- Arizona is 8-3 against the spread and 9-2 overall when the team records more than 20.5 points.
+- Arizona is 8-3 against the spread and 9-2 overall in games when it records more than 20.5 points.

-- In games that Arizona totals over 350.2 yards, the team is 7-4 against the spread and 8-3 overall.
+- When Arizona churns out more than 350.2 yards, the team is 7-4 against the spread and 8-3 overall.

 - The Cardinals have turned the ball over 14 times, 19 fewer times than the Cowboys have forced turnovers (33).